gualtierotesta/blog/docs/certifications/ccdak.md

 Key concepts:

-* events vs static data, flow ws storage.
+* Events vs static data, flow vs storage.
 Kafka handle unlimited temporal series of events.
-* real time handling
+* Real time handling
-* events persistence
+* Events persistence

 An event streaming platform has 2 primary uses:

-* Stream processing: continuos real time data processing.
+* Stream processing: continuous real time data processing.
 Evolution of the Enterprise Messaging.
 * Data integration: flow of data changes to align systems.
 A sort of streaming ETL.

-Kafka solution is based on several componenents:
+Kafka solution is based on several components:

 * the `broker`, the Kafka instance in the cluster which has its own storage.
 Usually there are more than one broker in the cluster, for fault tolerance.
 * the `cluster manager`, that controls the brokers cluster, handling brokers failures and recoveries